Tom King (Emmerdale): 2004–2006

 Tom goes to the local graveyard to lay flowers on the grave of his late wife, Mary, who had died in 1986.
 Marlon Dingle (Mark Charnock) was also present, doing the same, leading to the pair talking about their late wives, and Tom revealed that he had grown up in Emmerdale and was keen to return.
 Tom did move back to Emmerdale but had trouble re-establishing his haulage firm there.
 To get some inside information on his key competitor, Tate Haulage, Tom sent his son Carl to get a job there and act as a spy.
 When Carl found out that Tate Haulage planned to bid for a valuable contract, Tom undercut them to win it, moving himself, his family and his haulage firm into Emmerdale.
 Tom ran King & Sons with his sons, Jimmy, Matthew and Carl, while Jimmy's ambitious ex-wife Sadie (Patsy Kensit) would also prove influential.

 After the Kings established themselves as the new top dogs of the village, replacing the Tates, Tom began searching for a partner.
 He set his eyes on the much younger widow Charity Dingle (Emma Atkins), and was overjoyed when she revealed she felt the same way.
 However, while Charity genuinely cared for Tom, he had trouble believing an attractive young woman was really interested in him and not his money – especially as most of the village believed Charity had married her late husband Chris Tate (Peter Amory) for the same reason.
 Things changed when Tom's close friend Roger Dyson (Malcolm Terris) died of a heart attack while playing golf, making him decide life was too short, Tom proposed to Charity and she accepted, and they held a massive engagement party in The Woolpack.
 However, Tom's family, particularly his daughter-in-law Sadie, were less than impressed, fearing Tom would leave his fortune to Charity rather than them.

-When the day of the wedding eventually arrived, Sadie gave Tom photos of Charity kissing her cousin and lover Cain Dingle (Jeff Hordley).
+When the day of the wedding eventually arrived, Sadie gave Tom photos of Charity kissing her cousin and ex - lover Cain Dingle (Jeff Hordley).
 Tom subsequently jilted Charity at the altar, sparking a massive fight between the Kings and the Dingle family.
 Tom became convinced Sadie was the only person out for his best interests; however, Charity was determined to clear her name, and when she obtained proof she took it to Jimmy, who was furious with Sadie.
 To hurt both Tom and Sadie, Charity seduced Jimmy, who was unaware he was being videotaped.
 At Jimmy's 40th birthday party Charity marched in and played the video, which Sadie had set her up.
 Tom was furious and begged Charity to take him back, but she refused, saying that she no longer loves him and left Emmerdale.